Academany/awesome-fabacademy/contributing.md

 5. Say why you're proposing the changes, and then click on "Propose file change". ![Step 5 - Propose Changes](https://cloud.githubusercontent.com/assets/170270/9402937/7dd0652a-480c-11e5-9138-bd14244593d5.png)
 6. Submit the [pull request](https://help.github.com/articles/using-pull-requests/)!

-## Updating your PR
+## Updating your Pull Request

-A lot of times, making a PR adhere to the standards above can be difficult.
+A lot of times, making a Pull Request adhere to the standards above can be difficult.
-If the maintainers notice anything that we'd like changed, we'll ask you to edit your PR before we merge it.
-There's no need to open a new PR, just edit the existing one.
-If you're not sure how to do that, [here is a guide](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md) on the different ways you can update your PR so that we can merge it.
+If the maintainers notice anything that we'd like changed, we'll ask you to edit your Pull Request before we merge it.
+There's no need to open a new Pull Request, just edit the existing one.
+If you're not sure how to do that, [here is a guide](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md) on the different ways you can update your Pull Request so that we can merge it.